New Hampshire investigates taxation of remote workers

 THE NUMBERS

-As of Tuesday, 6,693 people had tested positive for the virus in New Hampshire, an increase of 33 from the previous day.
-One new death was announced, for a total of 418.
-The seven-day rolling average of daily new cases has risen over the past two weeks; it was 21 new cases per day on July 20, and 28 new cases per day on Aug.
-3.
+As of Wednesday, 6,791 people had tested positive for the virus in New Hampshire, an increase of 27 from the previous day.
+The number of deaths stood at 418.
+The seven-day rolling average of daily new cases decreased increase over the past two weeks, from 26 new cases per day on July 21 to 23 new cases per day on Aug.
+4.

 For most people, the virus causes mild or moderate symptoms.
 For some, especially older adults and the infirm, it can cause more severe illness and can lead to death.